sigmasternchen/mobmash.click/README.md

 replaced with a new candidate.
 In the background, an Elo-style rating system is keeping track of the individual matches.
 The rating also determines the next candidate - similar ratings are paired up.
 Within one session, pairings are not repeated.

+I posted a deep-dive on how the rating system is implemented over on [my blog](https://blog.sigma-star.io/2024/09/elo-rating-in-pure-sql/).

 ## Tech Stack

 - [Chart.js](https://www.chartjs.org/) (MIT)